komoireashiraf/KomoireAshiraf/README.md

 I’m a passionate UI/UX designer and a software engineering student at Uganda Christian University.
 I love exploring the intersection of technology and design, and I’m always eager to learn new skills and tackle exciting projects.

 ##Skills and Experience
-JS / HTML / CSS / PYTHON / Figma / Adobe XD / Git / SQL / Problem Solving / Communication
+💻 JS, HTML, CSS, PYTHON
+👨🏾‍💻 Figma, AdobeXD /
+⚛️ Git, SQL, Reactive
+🧠 Problem Solving
+🗣️ Communication